 - Wear proper shoes with good support and padding.

-- Cross train: add in low impact exercise such as swimming or biking.
+- Cross train and add in low impact exercise, such as swimming or biking.

 When to Call the Doctor

-Your doctor may take an x-ray to make sure you don't have a stress fracture.
-They also will check to make sure you don't have another shin problem, such as tendonitis or compartment syndrome.
+Your provider may take an x-ray or perform other tests to make sure you do not have a stress fracture.
+You will also be checked to make sure you do not have another shin problem, such as tendonitis or compartment syndrome.

-Bederka B, Amendola A. Leg pain and exertional compartment syndromes.
-In: DeLee JC, Drez D, Jr., Miller MD, eds.
-DeLee and Drez's Orthopaedic Sports Medicine.
-3rd ed.
-Philadelphia, Pa.
-Saunders Elsevier;2009:chap 24.
+Marcussen B, Hogrefe C, Amendola A. Leg pain and exertional compartment syndromes.
+In: Miller MD, Thompson SR, eds.
+DeLee and Drez's Orthopaedic Sports Medicine .
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 112.

 Stretanski MF.
 Shin Splints.
 In: Frontera WR, Silver JK, Rizzo TD, eds.
 Essentials of Physical Medicine and Rehabilitation .
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 78.